Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Abstract

 \section{Abstract}

-In this paper, we are concerned with symmetric integrators for the nonlinear relativistic Klein--Gordon (NRKG) equation with a dimensionless parameter $0<\varepsilon\ll 1$, which is inversely proportional to the speed of light.
-The highly oscillatory property in time of this model corresponds to the parameter $\varepsilon$ and the equation has strong nonlinearity when $\eps$ is small.
-There two aspects bring significantly numerical burdens in designing numerical methods.
-We propose and analyze a novel class of symmetric integrators which is based on some formulation approaches to the problem, Fourier pseudo-spectral method and exponential integrators.
-Two practical integrators up to order four are constructed by using the proposed symmetric property and stiff order conditions of implicit exponential integrators.
-The convergence of the obtained integrators is rigorously studied, and it is shown that the accuracy in time is improved to be $\mathcal{O}(\varepsilon^{3} \hh^2)$ and $\mathcal{O}(\varepsilon^{4} \hh^4)$ for the time stepsize $\hh$.
-The near energy conservation over long times is established for the multi-stage integrators by using modulated Fourier expansions.
-These theoretical results are achievable even if large stepsizes are utilized in the schemes.
-Numerical results on a NRKG equation show that the proposed integrators have improved uniform error bounds, excellent long time energy conservation and competitive efficiency.\\ {\bf Keywords:} Symmetric integrators, Improved uniform error bounds, Long time conservation, Nonlinear Klein-Gordon equation, Modulated Fourier expansion. \\ {\bf AMS Subject Classification:} 65M12, 65M15, 65M70
+In this paper, we are concerned with two-scale integrators for the non-relativistic Klein--Gordon (NRKG) equation with a dimensionless parameter $0<\varepsilon\ll 1$, which is inversely proportional to the speed of light.
+The highly oscillatory property in time of this model corresponds to the parameter $\varepsilon$ and the equation {in the form of $\partial_{tt}u -\frac{\Delta}{\eps^2} u +\frac{1}{\eps^4}u +\frac{\lambda}{\varepsilon^2} f(u)=0$} {has a factor $1/\varepsilon^2$ in front of the nonlinearity which means that this part becomes strong when $\varepsilon$ is small.
+These} two aspects bring significantly numerical burdens in designing numerical methods. {We propose a class of two-scale integrators which is constructed based on some reformulations to the system, Fourier pseudo-spectral method and exponential integrators.} Two practical integrators up to order three and four are constructed by using some symmetric conditions and the stiff order conditions of implicit exponential integrators.
+The convergence of the obtained integrators is rigorously studied, and it is shown that the uniform accuracy in time is $\mathcal{O}(h^3)$ and $\mathcal{O}(h^4)$ for the time stepsize $h$.
+The near energy conservation over long times is also established for the multi-stage integrators by using modulated Fourier expansions.
+Numerical results on a NRKG equation show that the proposed integrators have high accuracy, excellent long time energy conservation and competitive efficiency.\\ {\bf Keywords:} Two-scale integrators, High accuracy, Long time near conservation, Nonlinear Klein-Gordon equation, Modulated Fourier expansion. \\ {\bf AMS Subject Classification:} 65M12, 65M15, 65M70.